 Setting up a new digital forensics lab often involves high cost for companies, however, and forecasting this cost is not always easy – especially for smaller companies.
-So, I would like to share a few tips about how to build your first digital forensics lab on a low budget.
+So, I would like to share a few tips about how to build a lab on a low budget.

 - Do an overview of the proposed services you plan to provide.
 Evaluate your capability and availability of resources.
 Do a SWOT analysis to determine your strengths, weaknesses, opportunities and threats.